Dudy Noble Field, Polk–DeMent Stadium: Attendance

 SEC and Super Regional weekend games typically draw the largest crowds, giving rise to huge weekend gatherings.
-Mississippi State currently holds the NCAA record for the largest single game on-campus baseball attendance at 15,586 and the largest SEC crowd for a 3-game weekend regular season series at 39,181.
+Mississippi State currently holds the NCAA record for the largest single game on-campus baseball attendance at 16,423 in a game against SEC rival Ole Miss.
 In 2021 versus Notre Dame, MSU had the NCAA's top all-time highest attended Super Regional game with 14,385 fans.
-This 2021 Super Regional also had attendance of 13,971 and 11,754 in the other two games for an NCAA record attendance for a 3-game series of 40,140.
+This 2021 Super Regional also had attendance of 13,971 and 11,754 in the other two games for an NCAA record attendance for a super regional series of 40,140.
+On April 14–16, 2023, Mississippi State fans set the on-campus record for most-attended 3-game series by packing 43,986 fans into the Dude over the course of three games against arch rival Ole Miss, a series they won 2-1.

-Mississippi State has 18 of the top 19 on-campus crowds in the history of college baseball.
+Mississippi State has all 15 of the top 15 on-campus crowds in the history of college baseball, and 24 of the top 25.
 Overall, DNF-PDS has held 22 crowds over 12,000 and 58 crowds over 10,000.

-In 2013, the Bulldogs ranked 4th among Division I baseball programs in attendance, averaging 7,617 per home game.

 In 2012, college baseball writer Eric Sorenson ranked the stadium as the best big game atmosphere in Division I baseball.